bloominstituteoftechnology/web-module-project-class-components/README.md

 ### Stretch Task: Use Real Data from an API

-The following endpoints exist in your project (you can test them with Postman):
+The following live endpoints exist in this project (you can test them with Postman):

 - `GET http://localhost:9000/api/todos` responds with all todos
 - `GET http://localhost:9000/api/todos/:id` responds with the todo of the given `id`
 - `POST http://localhost:9000/api/todos` expects `name` and optional `completed`, responds with new todo
-- `PATCH http://localhost:9000/api/todos/:id` toggles todo of given `id`, responds with the patched todo
+- `PATCH http://localhost:9000/api/todos/:id` toggles completion of todo by given `id`, responds with the patched todo

 Modify `<App />` so it utilizes these endpoints instead of fake, "frontend" data.
+Axios is already installed in the project.

 ## Submission Format